-The Juvenile Diabetes Research Foundation's Ride to Cure Diabetes is September 14-17.
-People will raise money to help researchers by signing up and heading out on their bicycle.
+The Juvenile Diabetes Research Foundation's Ride to Cure Diabetes is fast approaching.
+People can raise money to help research by signing up and taking a ride on a bicycle.
 Denise Nicastro stopped by NewsChannel 13 to talk about it .